Feeling isolated? How to tackle loneliness.

 Don’t beat yourself up about being by yourself or isolated

-Try not to get angry, upset, or frustrated.
-Stay calm and focus on the facts.
+Where possible, stay calm and focus on the facts.

-Obviously, that’s easier to say than to do.
 If you feel your anxiety rising, try and identify and articulate those emotions.
 Take a break from what you’re doing, go for a shower, do some sit-ups, masturbate – something to take your mind off the frustrations of being isolated.

 When it feels like the world is spinning out of control, it can be tempting to go on a bit of a bender, but that can go badly wrong if you’re by yourself and not in the best head-space.